Download Environment Second Edition PDF. Hardcopy Available in Delhi, Amazon & Flipkart

 - Presently waste fuel rods are being stored in special storage ponds at reactor sites or sent to reprocessing plants.
 Even though reprocessing is more expensive, but some countries use reprocessing as an alternative to waste storage.

 - The radiation that comes from mobile tower radiation is non-ionizing radiation.

 - Every antenna on cell phone tower radiates electromagnetic radiation (power).

 - One cell phone tower is being used by a number of operators, more the number of antennas more is the power intensity in the nearby area.

 - The power level near towers is higher and reduces as we move away.

-- The exposure can lead to genetic defects, effects on reproduction and development, Central Nervous System behavior etc.
+- The exposure can lead to genetic defects, effects on reproduction and development, Central Nervous System behaviour etc.

 - Such exposure is known to be responsible for fatigue, nausea, irritability, headaches, loss of appetite and other psychological disorders.

-- The current exposure safety standards are purely based on the thermal effects considering few evidences from exposure to non-thermal effects.
+- The current exposure safety standards are purely based on the thermal effects considering few pieces of evidence from exposure to non-thermal effects.

-- The surface area of bird is relatively larger than their body weight in comparison to human body so they absorb more radiation.
+- The surface area of a bird is relatively larger than their body weight in comparison to the human body, so they absorb more radiation.

-- Also the fluid content in the body of the bird is less due to small body weight so it gets heated up very fast.
+- Also, the fluid contained in the body of the bird is less due to small body weight, so it gets heated up very fast.

-- Magnetic field from the towers disturbs birds’ navigation skills hence when birds are exposed to EMR they disorient and begin to fly in all directions.
+- The magnetic field from the towers disturbs birds’ navigation skills; hence when birds are exposed to EMR they disorient and begin to fly in all directions.

 - A large number of birds die each year from collisions with telecommunication masts.